-- 2. The Epidemic Preparedness (COVID-19) Notice 2020 (Epidemic Notice), issued under section 5 of the Epidemic Preparedness Act 2006 (Act), came into force on 25 March 2020 for a maximum period of three months.
-That notice was renewed under section 7 of the Act on 24 June 2020 and again on 23 September 2020. - 3.
-The Epidemic Notice can be renewed by the Prime Minister whether the outbreak is occurring in New Zealand or overseas: - a. with the agreement of the Minister of Health; - b. after considering my written recommendation, as the Director-General of Health; and - c. if the Prime Minister is satisfied that the effects of the outbreak concerned are likely to continue to disrupt essential governmental and business activity in New Zealand significantly. - 4.
+- 1. The Epidemic Notice, issued under section 5 of the Epidemic Preparedness Act 2006 (Act), came into force on 25 March 2020 for a maximum period of three months.
+That notice was renewed under section 7 of the Act on 24 June 2020, 23 September 2020, 22 December 2020 and 21 March 2021. - 2.
+The Epidemic Notice can be renewed by the Prime Minister whether the outbreak is occurring in New Zealand or overseas: - a. with the agreement of the Minister of Health; - b. after considering my written recommendation, as the Director-General of Health; and - c. if the Prime Minister is satisfied that the effects of the outbreak concerned are likely to continue to disrupt essential governmental and business activity in New Zealand significantly. - 3.
 This report provides my written recommendation, as the Director-General of Health, that the Epidemic Notice be renewed.
 My recommendation is that the Epidemic Notice be renewed for the reasons set out in this report.
-These include that: - based on the ongoing international risk, and the continued risk of further outbreaks in New Zealand, COVID-19 will continue to disrupt essential governmental and business activity in New Zealand; and - b. while the COVID-19 epidemic still presents significant disruption both in New Zealand and overseas, it is essential to continue to have the legislative tools that are available while an epidemic notice is in force, for use as needed.
+These include that: - a. based on the ongoing international risk, and the continued risk of further outbreaks in New Zealand, COVID-19 will continue to disrupt essential governmental and business activity in New Zealand; and - b. while gains are being made to control the outbreak and spread of COVID-19 overseas, including a worldwide vaccination effort, the COVID-19 pandemic still presents significant disruption both in New Zealand and overseas, it is essential to continue to have the legislative tools that are available while an epidemic notice is in force, for use as needed.

-5. If the Epidemic Notice is renewed, as soon as possible after that renewal, the Prime Minister must present a copy of the renewed Epidemic Notice to Parliament.
-This can presented even if Parliament is not sitting.
+4. If the Epidemic Notice is renewed, as soon as possible after that renewal, the Prime Minister must present a copy of the renewed Epidemic Notice to Parliament.